Specialism

 Through the 2000s, there was a drive to further streamline the planning process and reduce delays.
 The Planning and Compulsory Purchase Act 2004 introduced a "fast track" process known as the Major Infrastructure Planning (MIP) regime for nationally significant infrastructure projects.
 These projects, such as large-scale energy developments or transport infrastructure, were subject to accelerated decision-making and stricter timeframes.

 During the 2010s, the UK government sought to simplify and speed up the planning system.
-The Localism Act 2011 introduced reforms to give more decision-making power to local communities through Neighborhood Planning and Community Right to Build initiatives.
+The Localism Act 2011 introduced reforms to give more decision-making power to local communities through Neighbourhood Planning and Community Right to Build initiatives.
 Additionally, the Growth and Infrastructure Act 2013 allowed developers to apply for a "planning performance agreement" with the local planning authority, which could set agreed timeframes for determining larger, more complex applications.

 The impact of COVID-19 on planning application timeframes